 The Executive MBA Program at Wharton, or the EMBA Program, is available to students at both, the Philadelphia and San Francisco campuses.
 This is a weekend MBA program provided by the Wharton School of Business which promises the same degree as the full-time MBA program.

 The biggest difference between the two is that the students of the EMBA program are allowed to work during the week, and attend classes on the weekend.

 Other joint MBA degrees that Wharton School of Business provides are:

 Joseph H. Lauder Institute of Management and International Studies (MBA/MA)

 Francis J. & Wm.
 Polk Carey JD/MBA Program (JD/MBA)

 Wharton/Kennedy School of Government (MBA/MPA, MBA/MPA/ID, MBA/MPP)

-The main MBA programs that we will be focusing on for the purpose of this blog are the MBA Program and the Executive MBA Program at Wharton since most others are joint degrees.
+Before we delve deeper into how to get into Wharton MBA, it’s crucial to find out the details about Wharton MBA cost.
+For now, we will be focusing only on the MBA Program and the Executive MBA Program at Wharton School of Business since most others are joint degrees.

-The price tag that a Wharton education comes with, as you may have guessed it, is high.
+The price tag that a Wharton education comes with, as you may have guessed, is high.